rtanglao/rt-kits-api2/README.md

 ## 02April2020 sketch for B&E

-GOAL: in python (with tests) get answers created for a certain period when Firefox questions were updated (not created) from B&E.
+GOAL: in python (with tests) get Firefox Desktop answers created for a certain period when Firefox questions were updated (not created) from B&E.

 * 1\.
-The following does what you want but for `created` (see https://github.com/rtanglao/rt-kits-api2/blob/master/get-creator-answers-questions-for-arbitrary-time-period.rb#L61 ) time not `updated` and it's in ruby not python and there are no tests
+The following two ruby scripts does what you want but for `created` (see https://github.com/rtanglao/rt-kits-api2/blob/master/get-creator-answers-questions-for-arbitrary-time-period.rb#L61 ) time not `updated` and it's in ruby not python and there are no tests
 ```bash
 ../get-creator-answers-questions-for-arbitrary-time-period.rb 2020 3 22 2020 3 22
 # which creates 2020-03-22-2020-03-22-firefox-creator-answers-desktop-all-locales.csv